gordonliu810822/CoMM/README.md

 Development
 ===========

-This package is developed and maintained by Jin Liu (jin.liu@duke-nus.edu.sg).
+This package is developed and maintained by Jin Liu (jin.liu@duke-nus.edu.sg) and Yi Yang (gmsyany@duke-nus.edu.sg).